Ovcharska Salata

 1. 01

-In Bulgarian cooking, we cut salads 'edra'—large, rustic, and juicy.
-In a large, wide serving bowl, gently mix the tomatoes, cucumber, red onion, roasted peppers, and marinated mushrooms.
+In Bulgarian cooking, we don't mince our salad vegetables—we cut them 'edra', meaning large, rustic, and juicy.
+Toss the tomatoes, cucumber, red onion, roasted peppers, and marinated mushrooms together.

 2. 02

-Drizzle the sunflower oil and vinegar over the vegetables with a pinch of sea salt.
-Let it sit for five minutes so the tomato juices mingle with the oil to create a vibrant dressing at the bottom of the bowl.
+Drizzle the sunflower oil and red wine vinegar over the mix, add the salt, and gently toss.
+Let this sit for 5 minutes so the tomato juices mingle with the oil to create a vibrant dressing at the bottom of the bowl.

 3. 03